Robert Rodriguez: Unrealized Projects

 Since 1998, Rodriguez has owned the film rights to Mike Allred's off-beat comic Madman.
 The two have hinted at the project being close to beginning on several occasions without anything coming of it.
 However, other projects have been completed first.
 (Allred was instrumental in connecting Rodriguez with Frank Miller, leading to the production of Sin City.)
 In 2004, Allred, while promoting his comic book The Golden Plates, announced that a screenplay by George Huang was near completion.
 Allred announced at the 2006 WonderCon that production would likely commence on Madman the Movie in 2006.
 Huang is friends with Rodriguez, who advised him to pursue filmmaking as a career when Rodriguez landed a deal with Columbia Pictures where Huang was an employee.

 In May 2007, it was announced that Rodriguez had signed on to direct a remake of Barbarella for a 2008 release.
 At the 2007 Comic-Con convention, actress Rosario Dawson announced that because of Barbarella, production of Sin City: A Dame to Kill For would be put on hold.
 She also announced that she would be playing an amazon in the Barbarella film.
 As of June 2008, plans to remake the film Barbarella with Rose McGowan as the lead have been delayed; the actress and director were instead remaking the film Red Sonja.

 In May 2008, Rodriguez was said to be shopping around a prison drama television series called Woman in Chains!, with Rose McGowan being a possibility for a lead role.
 In May 2009, Rodriguez planned to produce a live-action remake of Fire and Ice, a 1983 film collaboration between painter Frank Frazetta and animator Ralph Bakshi.
 The deal was closed shortly after Frazetta's death.

 In 2011, Rodriguez announced at Comic-Con that he had purchased the film rights to Heavy Metal and planned to develop a new animated film at the new Quick Draw Studios.

 In November 2015, it was announced that Rodriguez directed the film 100 Years, which would not be released until 2115.

 In March 2017, it was announced that Rodriguez would direct a remake of the dystopian sci-fi action film Escape from New York, with original director John Carpenter producing.

+Brass Knuckle Films

+In March 2025, Rodriguez announced a new company called Brass Knuckle Films at SXSW in Austin, Texas.

+The studio is set to make 4 films, with Rodriguez directing at least 1 and serving as producer on the rest of the slate.
+Brass Knuckle Films is a unique approach to a studio as it invites the fans to be the investors.
+Investors also pitch their film ideas to Rodriguez for one of the films in the slate of films planned.